-MySuper products and super funds offer insurance at lower prices because they use their buying power to offer members wholesale group deals.
-But how do you know your fund's insurance deal is any good?
+MySuper products and super funds use their group buying to offer members insurance at wholesale prices.
+But how do you know your fund's insurance policy is any good?

 Insurance offered by your MySuper product or super fund can be cheaper because your fund groups its members under a single wholesale insurance policy.

 Insurance bought through your fund is held in the name of the super fund trustees, so it's different to normal insurance policies that you hold directly in your name.